Illinois vs. Florida Atlantic College Basketball BetMGM Promo Codes, Predictions & Picks - December 5

 - Pick OU: Under (146.5)

 Florida Atlantic's record against the spread this season is 6-2-0, and Illinois' is 2-4-0.
-The Owls have hit the over in four games, while Fighting Illini games have gone over one time.
-The teams combine to score 161.5 points per game, 15 more points than this matchup's total.
+In terms of hitting the over, games involving the Owls are 4-4-0 and the Fighting Illini are 1-5-0.
+The teams combine to score 161.5 points per game, 15.0 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM